 ✔️ Strength training

 Simple Tip: Even 10-15 minutes of movement a day can make a difference.
-Find
+Find something you enjoy and make it part of your routine!

-How Supplements Can Play a Role
+How Can Supplements Play a Role?

-While a balanced diet should always come first, certain vitamins and minerals can
+While a balanced diet should always come first, certain vitamins and minerals can help support your overall wellness:

-Omega-3s – Found in fish oil, they support brain function.
+Found in fish oil, they support brain function.

-Magnesium – Magnesium helps support muscle relaxation and the function of
+Magnesium helps support muscle relaxation and the function of

 the nervous system.

-B Vitamins – Help support energy production.
+Help support energy production.

-Probiotics – Support gut health, which is linked to overall wellness.
+Support gut health, which is linked to overall wellness.

 Reminder: Always check with a healthcare professional before adding new